 The most common issue with a high protein diet is that excess protein often indicates deficiency in another important food group.
-It’s therefore best to keep protein intake within the recommended levels.
+To put it simply, if you're eating high levels of protein, there may not be enough room in your diet to meet adequate intakes of nutrient dense, gut loving veggies.
+Its therefore best to keep protein intake within the recommended levels.

 Athletes may have higher protein requirements as they are building and repairing muscle at a faster rate however it is generally only elite athletes and body builders who need to increase their intake significantly.

 Protein intake should make up between 10-35% of total food energy and can come from a mixture of plant and animal sources.
-Examples include lean meat, eggs, tofu, quinoa, natural unsweetened yoghurt, legumes, nut butters, soy and cows milk.
-When consuming animal protein; lean, high quality sources are recommended.
+Examples include lean meat, eggs, tofu, quinoa, natural unsweetened yoghurt, legumes, nuts, seeds, soy and cows milk.

-The key is to spread protein consumption throughout the day, consuming approximately 20g of high quality, lean protein at each meal.
+The key is to spread protein consumption throughout the day, consuming approximately 20-25g of high quality, lean protein at each meal.